ronkok/Hurmet/docs/manual.md

 ### Tracking Changes

-The **File…** menu contains commands that enable you to track changes:
+The **File▾** menu contains commands that enable you to track changes:

 *   _Take a snapshot…_ will store a snapshot of the current document (not including embedded images)
 *   _Show diff…_ will display the differences between a chosen snapshot and the current document.